nicoalba/python-web3-app/README.md

 # python-web3-app

-Work in progress: Vibe coding a Python web3 app that connects to the Ethereum Sepolia testnet using `web3.py` to query the ETH balance of a user-provided address.
+Work in progress: Vibe coding a Python web3 app that connects to the Ethereum Sepolia testnet using `web3.py` to query the ETH balance of a user-provided address via the CLI.
+This project demonstrates basic Python programming, blockchain interaction, and API development/documentation with FastAPI.

 ## Context

-This was a learning exercise where I used AI to help guide me through the process of developing a web3 app that queries the blockchain.
+This is a learning exercise where I used AI to help guide me through the process of developing a web3 app that queries the blockchain.
 As someone actively learning Python, this was extremely helpful and conducive to learning.
 To that end, I made sure to add comments on every line to document what the code does.

 ## Features

 - Connects to the Sepolia testnet via a QuickNode endpoint.
 - Prompts users to input an Ethereum address and validates it using `web3.py`'s checksum address conversion.
 - Queries and displays the ETH balanceof the provided address.
+- Includes a FastAPI back-end with endpoints documented.
-- Uses Coinbase Wallet for testing with Sepolia test ETH, showcasing wallet setup and faucet usage.
+- Uses Coinbase Wallet for testing with Sepolia test ETH.
 - Implements error handling for invalid addresses and connection issues.

 ## Tech stack